My current research focuses on these themes:

 - Fossil fuel consumption subsidies

-Jim Krane, Ph.D., is the Wallace S. Wilson Fellow for Energy Studies at Rice University’s Baker Institute.
+Jim Krane, Ph.D., is the Wallace S. Wilson Fellow for Energy Studies at Rice University’s Baker Institute for Public Policy.
 His research addresses the geopolitical aspects of energy, with a focus on the Middle East; his scholarly articles focus on energy consumption, investment and technology in exporting states.

 His research grants include awards from the Qatar National Research Fund, the Dubai School of Government and Cambridge University.
 He is the author of the 2009 book “City of Gold: Dubai and the Dream of Capitalism,” which received warm reviews from the Financial Times, Bloomberg News, the Guardian, the Daily Telegraph and the New York Review of Books, among others.